 Benefits Offered by SimScale

 Flexibility and low cost.
 Using the SimScale platform for CFD, FEA, and thermal simulation, you select the tools you need and customize your subscription plan.
-Since all your simulations will run in the cloud, you won’t need to invest in any special hardware, necessary for all on-premises solutions.
+Since all your simulations will run in the cloud, you won’t need to invest in any of the special hardware typically necessary for on-premises solutions.

 Better results.
 Avoid design mistakes and find the best-performing design sooner.
-In order to maintain its high standards of accuracy, SimScale keeps on verifying and validating all the major features it rolls out over time.
+In order to maintain its high standards of accuracy, SimScale is continuously verifying and validating all the major features it rolls out over time.

 Security and stability.
-SimScale uses exclusively AES encrypted hard drives on its servers as well as in external data centers to ensure the highest data security.
+SimScale uses exclusively AES encrypted hard drives on its servers, as well as in external data centers to ensure the highest standards of data security.
 A dedicated team focuses solely on data and platform security.

 Ease of use.
 You won’t need a dedicated team of experts in numerical analysis to run your simulations.
 Easy-to-use UI, combined with the abundant learning resources enables even beginners to get accurate results, while the collaborative nature of the platform will allow your team to communicate without the need to check their inboxes ever hour.